yingshukuo/mysandbox/README.md

           sine wave.
     - how
         * gcc -o wavetable_synth wavetable_synth.c
-* text2sf
-    - what
-        * This program converts a list of string digits to a .wav file.
-          With the help of libportsf.
-    - how
-        * gcc -lm -lportsf -Lportsf/lib -Iportsf/inc text2sf.c -o text2sf
 * portsf
     - what
         * This library aims to convert values to audio format.